XDC-Community/docs/learn/how-to-articles/how-to-create-and-deploy-an-xrc20-token-using-brownie.md

 # ⚒ Starting a new Brownie Project

-There are a few technical requirements before we start.
+There are a few technical requirements before you start.
 Please install the following:

 - [Python 3.7 or greater](https://www.python.org/downloads/release/python-3910/)
 - [Git](https://git-scm.com/)